Pastor Able’s Testimony

 The Building of the Garuka Church:

 The Garkua church is making brick walls.
-We thought we would be installing iron sheets for the walls, but when they got started, the people were so excited and hardworking that pastor Able was able to procure local bricks and their church will be a real building.
+We thought we would be installing iron sheets for the walls, but when they got started, the people were so excited and hardworking that pastor Able was able to procure local bricks, and their church would be a real building.
 They are vibrant in their faith and exceedingly happy.
-This building is a landmark to God’s goodness to these people.
+This building is a landmark of God’s goodness to these people.

 The Garuka Roof Project